Codecademy-Curriculum/MinimalAPI/lessons/narrative-and-checkpoints/narrative-and-checkpoints-template.md

 This shows route value binding in action: `{id}` in the URL is passed to the `(int id)` parameter.

-When we run the app and open Swagger, we’ll see the `/api/products` endpoint.
+When we run the app and open Swagger, we’ll see the GET `/api/products` endpoint.
 Testing it with a JSON body like:

 ```json
 { "id": 1, "name": "Shoes", "price": 150.99 }